lucy-gelderloos/reading-notes/class-13.md

 ### 3. Local storage can store what type of data?
 How would you convert it to that type before storing?

 Local storage can only store strings, so if you're trying to store a different kind of data, convert it to a string first.

+## Things I'd Like To Know More About

+When to use local vs. remote storage; what are the limitations of local storage.